andresh100/Decode/README.md

 ## Run Instructions
 In order to run the program make sure to have python previously installed on your computer.
- * Open the File and follow the instructions on screen
+ * Open decode.py and follow the instructions on screen
  * Choose option 1 for encryption or option 2 for decryption
  * If needed use the test.txt file for encryption.
  * If you want to see the key for the encryption look at file codes.txt